rgrannell1/kea/README.md

 The remedy?
 Arrow is a composable functional programming framework.
 It includes all the functionals you know and love from Haskell (map, fold, select, flatmap) it has functions for reshaping and summarising your data structures.
+These functions slot neatly together without boilerplate code.

 Above all else it is designed to be pleasant to use.
 Functional programming, unix-style pipelines and shorthand functions reduce the keystrokes